Yellowstone fires of 1988

-The Yellowstone fires of 1988 collectively formed the largest wildfire in the recorded history of Yellowstone National Park in the United States.
+The largest wildfire in the recorded history of Yellowstone National Park in the United States took place in 1988.
 Starting as many smaller individual fires, the flames quickly spread out of control due to drought conditions and increasing winds, combining into several large conflagrations which burned for several months.
 The fires almost destroyed two major visitor destinations and, on September 8, 1988, the entire park was closed to all non-emergency personnel for the first time in its history.
 Only the arrival of cool and moist weather in the late autumn brought the fires to an end.
-A total of 793,880 acre, or 36 percent of the park, burned at varying levels of severity.
+A total of 793,880 acre, or 36 percent of the national park, burned at varying levels of severity.